mscdex/node-imap/README.md

         * X-GM-LABELS: string value which allows you to search for specific messages that have the given label applied

-    * fetch() will automatically retrieve the thread id, unique message id, and labels with the message properties being 'x-gm-thrid', 'x-gm-msgid', 'x-gm-labels' respectively
+    * fetch() will automatically retrieve the thread id, unique message id, and labels (named 'x-gm-thrid', 'x-gm-msgid', 'x-gm-labels' respectively) and stored on the _ImapMessage_ object itself

     * Additional ImapConnection functions